-We have granted stock-based awards, consisting of non-qualified stock options, to our employees, certain non-employee consultants and members of our board of directors, both past and present.
+We have granted stock-based awards, consisting of non-qualified stock options, to our employees, certainnon-employee consultants and members of our board of directors, both past and present.
 We measure stock-based compensation expense for stock options granted to our employees and directors on the date of grant and recognize the corresponding compensation expense of those awards over the requisite service period, which is generally the vesting period of the respective award.
-We account for stock-based compensation arrangements with non-employee consultants using a fair value approach.
-The estimated fair value of unvested options granted to non-employee consultants is remeasured at each reporting date through the date of final vesting.
-As a result, the noncash charge to operations for non-employee options with vesting conditions is affected in each reporting period by changes in the estimated fair value of our common stock.
-We adjust for actual forfeitures as they occur.

 We estimate the fair value of stock options granted to our employees and directors on the grant date, and the resulting stock-based compensation expense, using the Black-Scholes-Merton option pricing model.
 The Black-Scholes-Merton option pricing model requires management to determine the fair market value of the common stock at the date of the award.
-The fair market value of the common stock is determined utilizing the risk adjusted net present value, or rNPV, option-pricing model as performed by an independent third-party consultant.
+Prior to our December 2020 initial public offering, the fair market value of the common stock was determined utilizing the risk adjusted net present value, or rNPV, option-pricing model as performed by an independent third-party consultant.
+Since December 22, 2020, the fair market value of the common stock is determined by reference to the closing price of our common stock on the Nasdaq Capital Market on the grant date of the option.

-For options or warrants granted to non-employee consultants, the fair value of these options is also remeasured using the rNPV Black-Scholes-Merton option-pricing model reflecting the same assumptions as applied to employee options in each of the reported periods, other than the expected life, which is assumed to be the remaining contractual life of the option.
+For options or warrants granted to non-employee consultants prior to January 1, 2020, the fair value of these options was remeasured using the rNPV Black-Scholes-Merton option-pricing model reflecting the same assumptions as applied to employee options in each of the reported periods, other than the expected life, which is assumed to be the remaining contractual life of the option.